longevity-consortium/SysBioM001Paper/GEM/README.md

 This directory includes the main code for the mouse genome-scale metabolic model (GEM; Khodaee, S. et al. Sci.
 Rep. 2020) reconstruction analysis used in our M001/M004 paper.

 ## Code overview
-> The below figure numbers correspond to the revised manuscript that is still under review.
+> The below figure numbers correspond to the published paper version.

 ### 1. Code01_M001-related-transcriptomics_GEM-reconstruction.m
 This MATLAB code reconstructed the context-specific GEMs by integrating the Longevity Consortium (LC) M001-related liver transcriptomics dataset (Tyshkovskiy, A. et al. Cell Metab.
 2019) with a mouse GEM (iMM1865; Khodaee, S. et al. Sci.
 Rep. 2020).